AhmedNabilmoh/Portfolio-/README.md

 ![MasterHead](https://i.redd.it/bpxxqqvps4h91.gif)
 <h1 align="center">Hi 👋, I'm Ahmed Nabil </h1>
 <h3 align="center">Business Intelligence Developer and Data Analyst</h3>
+<h5 align="center">As a highly skilled data professional with comprehensive training at ITI as a Power BI Developer and a robust background in data analysis and visualization, I am eager to leverage my advanced technical expertise and deep knowledge of business intelligence to drive meaningful insights and contribute to the success of a forward-thinking team.
+Passionate about transforming complex datasets into actionable insights, I excel at developing user-friendly dashboards and data-driven solutions that empower informed decision-making and enhance business performance. </h5>

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1523313/screenshots/13671653/media/7c52f9d4b1117aa12f3bf9f9c3b9e1aa.gif" />